OMHBench: Benchmarking Balanced and Grounded Omni-Modal Multi-Hop Reasoning: Preliminaries

-As discussed in \S\ref{sec:introduction} and \S\ref{sec:related work}, we are the first to reveal that existing CMR benchmarks---i.e., MuMuQA \cite{reddy2022mumuqamultimediamultihopnews}, MMQA \cite{talmor2021multimodalqacomplexquestionanswering}, and FCMR \cite{kim2025fcmrrobustevaluationfinancial}---exhibit skewed distributions in their representation of reasoning paths.
-Because these benchmarks consider only visual and textual information, possible options are is restricted to two: I‑T and T‑I. Nonetheless, they display imbalances between the two possible cases; specifically, both MuMuQA and FCMR contain \textit{only} I–T instances, and MMQA is heavily skewed toward I–T, with about two times as many I–T instances as T–I. Next, we demonstrate that these imbalances can result in misleading conclusions.
+CMR datasets, e.g., MuMuQA and MMQA, are characterized by skewed distributions in their representation of reasoning paths.
+As they consider only visual and textual inputs, there exist two possible orders: I-T and T-I. Nonetheless, these benchmarks are imbalanced: MuMuQA and FCMR contain only I-T instances, while MMQA is skewed toward I-T, with roughly twice as many I-T as T-I.\footnote{ICT-QA \cite{jang2025ict} and WikiMixQA \cite{foroutan2025wikimixqa} are not publicly available, but their dataset construction does not consider reasoning path distributions.}

-\paragraph{Preliminary Controlled Evaluation} To examine the effect of the reported biases, we conduct a controlled experiment reversing the reasoning path direction (e.g., I‑T → T‑I) for each question without changing its meaning.
+To examine the effect of these biases, we conduct a controlled experiment by reversing the reasoning path direction (e.g., from I-T to T-I) for each question without changing its semantics.
 This yields variants with uniform reasoning path distributions while preserving the originals’ unique properties.
-Specifically, we create balanced versions of MuMuQA and MMQA, each with an equal split (50:50) between I‑T and T‑I instances.\footnote{A description of the balanced dataset construction process can be found in Appendix \ref{appendix:path_control}.
-Note also that we control for potential biases originating from input modality orders, as outlined in \S\ref{subsec:experimental setup}.}
+Specifically, we create balanced versions of MuMuQA, MMQA and FCMR, each with an equal split (50:50) between I-T and T-I instances.\footnote{The detailed process is described in Appendix \ref{sec:appendix_preliminary_cmr_dataset_gen}.}

-In Figure \ref{fig:performance_comparison}, performance demonstrates a pronounced and consistent decline under controlled configurations, in some cases exceeding a 10\% drop in accuracy.
-This suggests that balancing the reasoning path distribution is crucial for the accurate evaluation of MLLMs in CMR.
-However, simple path reversal offers only a partial solution and is restricted to bi‑modal settings.
-To overcome these limitations, we introduce a new benchmark, CMR-SPB, in the following section.
+Figure \ref{fig:CMR_IT_TI} shows that performance exhibits a pronounced and consistent decline under controlled settings, in some cases exceeding a 10\% drop in accuracy (see Figure~\ref{fig:CMR_IT_TI_FCMR} in the Appendix for FCMR).
+This indicates that balanced reasoning path distributions are essential for accurate MLLM evaluation; however, simple path reversal offers only a partial remedy confined to bi-modal settings, highlighting the need for a new, systematic benchmark.